 (11)For automakers to produce more cars, what are the downstream impacts to industry,

 It seems simple enough to determine that Automobile Manufacturers need Automotive Parts.
 Doesn’t get any easier than that right.

 So where to go from here?
-After answering the questions above, I’ve even more questions albeit more specific to France and Korea and ultimately lessons learned that Canada could adopt in order to answer question posed by the Red Tape challenge.
+After answering the questions above, I’ve had more questions albeit more specific to France and Korea, and ultimately lessons learned that Canada could adopt in order to answer question posed by the Red Tape challenge.